Staying Safe at the Arboretum

 Dear Arboretum Community,

 As circumstances rapidly change, I provide this update.
-Fully observing all safety precautions for guests and staff, the Arboretum landscape does remain open as a sanctuary of peace and natural beauty during these difficulties.
-This is in accordance with County of Los Angeles policy allowing outdoor parks to be open at this time.
-As health experts have stated, outdoor walks in the natural world, observing social distancing of 6 feet and all other precautions, are restorative and therapeutic during times of stress.
-As required, all indoor space activities and organized gatherings have been cancelled.
-Also, we are limiting the numbers of visitors admitted through online sales only, to maintain appropriate distancing.
-Arboretum staff have developed protocols for safely admitting visitors as they enter our 127 acres, where broad roads and large landscapes accommodate distancing requirements.
-We are honored to serve our community and hope to remain open as long as conditions allow.
+Fully observing all safety precautions for guests and staff, the Arboretum landscape remains open as a sanctuary of peace and natural beauty during these difficulties.
+This is in accordance with County of Los Angeles policy allowing botanic gardens to be open currently.
+As health experts have stated, outdoor walks in the natural world, observing social distancing of 6 feet, wearing masks, and taking all other precautions, are restorative and therapeutic during times of stress.

 CEO, Los Angeles County Arboretum